prometheus/mysqld_exporter/README.md

 web.listen-address | Address to listen on for web interface and telemetry. web.telemetry-path | Path under which to expose metrics.

-Variable with database datasource must be set in DSN environment variable Format of connection string described at https://github.com/go-sql-driver/mysql#dsn-data-source-name
+Variable with database datasource must be set in DATA_SOURCE_NAME environment variable Format of connection string described at https://github.com/go-sql-driver/mysql#dsn-data-source-name